GRCDEV/ArduSim/help/usage.md

     * *MEASURECPU*.
 Measure CPU usage during the experiment.
     * *VERBOSELOGGING*.
 Verbose logging to ArduSim window and console.
     * *VERBOSESTORE*.
 Allows to store additional files at will.
+* KML files parameters:
-    * *MINALTITUDE*.
-Minimum relative altitude to home for takeoff, and minimum reletive altitude for any waypoint when loading a mission from a Google Earth .kml file.
+    * *KMLMINALTITUDE*.Minimum relative altitude for any waypoint.
+    * *KMLOVERRIDEALTITUDE*.
+Whether to override the altitude values included in the mission or not.
+    * *KMLALTITUDE*.
+If the altitude values are overriden, the relative altitude for all of them.
-    * *MISSIONEND*.
-Whether to add a land or RTL command at the end of the mission if loaded from Google Earth .xml file.
+    * *KMLMISSIONEND*.
+Whether to add a land or RTL command at the end of the mission.
 Valid values: unmodified, land, or RTL.
-    * *WAYPOINTDELAY*.
+    * *KMLWAYPOINTDELAY*.
 Mission delay over each waypoint (seconds).
-    * *WAYPOINTDISTANCE*.
+    * *KMLWAYPOINTDISTANCE*.
 Distance to waypoint to assert that it has been reached (centimeters), used only when WAYPOINTDELAY is greater than 0.
 * PCCompanion-to-realUAV and realUAV-to-realUAV communication parameters:
     * *BROADCASTIP*.
 The IP must be the broadcast address of the network configured on the Raspberry Pi.
     * *BROADCASTPORT*.
 Port where the PC Companion can listen to supervise the protocol communications among real UAVs.
 The PC Companion can even interact with the multicopters with the functions "Copter.sendBroadcastMessage(byte[])" and "Copter.receiveMessage(int)".